incluud/accessible-astro-components/README.md

 The Accessible Astro Components library provides a collection of pre-built, accessible components that you can easily integrate into your Astro projects:

 - **Accordion**: Expandable/collapsible sections for progressive disclosure
+- **Avatar**: Versatile user avatar with support for images, initials, and placeholder icons
+- **AvatarGroup**: Display multiple avatars in condensed or grid layouts
 - **Badge**: Versatile label component with button variant, animations, and pulse effects
 - **Breadcrumbs**: Navigation aid showing the current page's location
 - **Card**: Content container with flexible layout options